nickspinale/data-type-list/README.md

-# data-type-list
+# data-type-util
-Type-level analog of Data.List from base
+Type-level analogs of some basic Data. *  modules